Bob Lind – Hearts & Flowers – Live At The Hollywood Bowl 1968 – Past Daily Backstage Weekend

 Click on the link here for Audio Player: Bob Lind and Hearts & Flowers – Hollywood Bowl – July 21, 1968 – revised

 Part of a much longer concert, which unfortunately is in need of major sonic-surgery before I can present it, here is a portion of that concert from July 21st, 1968.
 Hosted by The Troubadour‘s Doug Weston, who introduces Hearts & Flowers, this was a concert put on at The Hollywood Bowl featuring primarily Folk and Folk-Rock acts currently on the local scene in Los Angeles in 1968.
 Sadly, the recording of this concert has never been made available commercially – and if I already hadn’t posted it on my previous site a few years back, I would say this is a first-time hearing.
+It’s a bit rough in spots, as most live concert recordings are; on the fly and by the seat of your pants, if you’re at the soundboard.

 Bob Lind was riding the crest of a huge wave of popularity at the time with the release of his hit single Elusive Butterfly, and Hearts & Flowers, despite comments to the contrary, had a memorable hit with Rock n’ Roll Gypsies.
 But it wasn’t enough for this to be one of their last, if not last public performance before breaking up.